ryan-story/pmpp/chapter-16/README.md

 }
 ```

-Let' start by linearlizing the memory read operation.
-For `X_unroll` we apply a standard row major order so it becomes:
+Let's start by linearizing the memory read operation.
+For `X_unroll` we apply a standard row-major order so it becomes:

 ```
 X_unroll[h_unroll][w_unroll] = X_unroll[(h_unroll * W_unroll) + w_unroll]